 Swelling is one of the most common issues with lithium-ion batteries.
-They resemble a pillow as they expand, which is why they’ve earned the nicknames spicy pillow or forbidden pillow.
+They resemble a pillow as they expand, which is why they’ve earned the nickname spicy pillow or forbidden pillow.
 If you’ve ever had a spicy pillow, you already know how cute they look and how tempting they are to touch, but you need to be cautious and avoid puncturing them as they are extremely dangerous.

 Why do batteries expand and create the pillow shape?

 Overcharging is a common cause of battery swelling.
 In this scenario, overcharge increases parasitic processes between the electrodes and electrolytes, resulting in the release of heat and gases.
-In addition, if the manufacturer utilizes substandard cells and designs them with low anode to cathode stoichiometric ratios or with particle contamination, you may soon notice battery problems.
+In addition, if the manufacturer utilizes substandard cells and designs them with low anode-to-cathode stoichiometric ratios or with particle contamination, you may soon notice battery problems.
 As a consequence, the battery pillow might get formed.

 Most physical incidents can cause a battery to expand, regardless of whether the cell was damaged during manufacture or during product usage.
 In addition, temperature changes can have a detrimental effect on the performance of lithium batteries.
 If a device’s battery is regularly exposed to extremely high or extremely low temperatures, the battery’s capacity will degrade and finally bulge.

 A deep discharge is another common cause of battery bloating.
-This issue is particularly prevalent with gadgets that consumers use only a few times over an extended period of time, such as drones, and then leave them discharged in their box.
+This issue is particularly prevalent with gadgets that consumers use only a few times over an extended period of time, such as drones, and then leave discharged in their boxes.
 Remember, any factor that raises a battery’s self-discharge rate is detrimental and causes your battery to degrade more quickly.

 Most notably, Canadian Light Source (CLS) synchrotron scientists published their findings in the Journal of the Electrochemical Society after studying an overworked battery.
 They depleted a battery to a point where its voltage fell below a crucial level.
 The CLS team utilized computed tomography, an x-ray method, to observe what happens within the battery when it expands.